Rev. Justin Schroeder, Senior Minister

 Elaine coordinates our membership and hospitality ministries, as well as our spiritual deepening and learning opportunities for adults.
 Elaine grew up in the suburbs of Kansas City in an interreligious household.
 Her mother was raised Methodist on a farm in Kansas.
 Her Jewish father was born in Israel and moved to the United States when he was thirteen.
 When she was a teenager, her family discovered that the Unitarian Universalist church was a natural fit.
 Elaine feels privileged to now serve our liberal faith tradition professionally though ministry.
 A graduate of Meadville Lombard Theological School and Grinnell College, Elaine holds a Master of Divinity degree and a Bachelor of Anthropology and Spanish.
 She was ordained in April 2010 by the Unitarian Universalist Church of Davis, California, where she completed her parish internship.
 Since then, she has served as a hospital chaplain in Charleston, South Carolina, and as a community minister at the Unitarian Church of Charleston.
 Elaine oversees the welcoming and integration of new members, offers opportunities for spiritual deepening, and supports First Universalist’s culture of radical hospitality and strong lay leadership.
 She is passionate about the potential of human-to-human connections to offer pathways to greater compassion, deeper insight, and communion with the Divine.
 Elaine lives in Southwest Minneapolis with her husband and daughter.
 After Sunday services, she can usually be found in the Social Hall or leading our First Step orientations for newcomers.
 She would love to meet you!

 Ruth grew up in Littleton, Colorado.
 As a girl, she found solace and Spirit in the big mountains outside her home, and in the work and life of Christ the King Lutheran Church, where her family was very active.
 At age nineteen, she quit college and moved to Minneapolis to begin a career as a singer.
 Since then, her compass has led her in many creative directions.
 She performed concerts throughout the United States and the Nordic countries.
 Her theatrical creations: Kalevala: Dream of the Salmon Maiden, The Snow Queen, and Theotokos, were produced by the Guthrie Theatre, The Children’s Theater Company, and O’Shaughnessy Auditorium.
 Ruth found Unitarian Universalism as she looked for a faith tradition that aligned more closely with her beliefs, and joined Unity Church Unitarian in 1995.
 Endeavoring to deepen her creative work and religious life, Ruth began studying at United Theological Seminary of the Twin Cities.
 Her compass began pointing in a new direction, that of ministry and artistry.
 She received her Master of Divinity degree in the spring of 2011.
 She served as Ministerial Intern at First Universalist in 2010/2011, and was hired as Worship Arts Director soon after.
 As Minister of Worship Arts, Ruth oversees Sunday worship.
 She curates and coordinates music, visual arts, and choreography for each service, creates intergenerational services, and leads the Worship Associates team, comprised of lay leaders.
-She leads the Coming of Age class each year, and the Worship Arts Camp for youth in the summer.
+She leads the Coming of Age class each year.
 Her goal is to craft opportunities for congregants of all ages to experience the enlivening power of creativity.

 Rev. Kate Tucker, Minister Emerita